wyeworks/boom/README.md

 ---

 This package allows your Phoenix application to send notifications whenever an exception is raised.
-By default it includes an email and a webhook notifier, but you can implement custom ones.
+By default it includes an email and a webhook notifier, you can also implement custom ones, or use some of the independently realeased notifiers listed below.

 It was inspired by the [ExceptionNotification](https://github.com/smartinez87/exception_notification) gem that provides a similar functionality for Rack/Rails applications.